 Jessica earned a BA, cum laude, from Virginia Tech.
 She lives in Salem, Massachusetts and spends her free time at the nearest ocean, planning world travel, and obsessing over hot sauce.

-Victoria has been a dedicated part of the Edenbridge Health team for more than four years.
+Victoria has been a dedicated part of the Edenbridge Health team since 2016.
 Her belief in a more equitable healthcare system and passion for serving the traditionally underserved drew her to PACE.
 At Edenbridge, she primarily focuses on launch operations, while also supporting learning and development, market development, and research initiatives.

 Victoria earned a BA in political science from Boston College.
 In her spare time, she can be found organizing and watching TV in Attleboro, Massachusetts.